How to develop negotiation skills

 Framing shifts the focus from what you can’t do to what’s possible, making agreement more likely.

-Use Mirroring and Labeling
+Use Mirroring and Labelling

 Example: